-The Board has adopted an agreed range of local non-financial Key Performance Indicators (KPIs) with reference to those published by other VJB's.
+The Board has adopted an agreed range of local non-financial Key Performance Indicators (KPIs) with reference to those published by other Valuation Joint Boards.
 Performance targets are set annually by the Assessor with consideration of previous achievements, pressures on resources and anticipated workload.